The final stage of Cairnlea

 Cairnlea has a shopping centre (supermarket plus 33 outlets), a community centre, a recreation reserve, two kindergartens and a primary school.

 The first lots were sold in 1999, and by 2012 most had been built on, with the only large vacant areas a proposed business precinct near the Ring Road (now the final stage of Cairnlea) and land reserved for a secondary college.

 The Cairnlea master plan was revised in 2013-14 and in response to community feedback, was updated to provide more land for new homes in the final stage of Cairnlea.

 In September 2016, the Minister for Planning approved Amendment C120 to the Brimbank Planning Scheme, which rezoned the final stage of Cairnlea for residential use, public open spaces and a small area to facilitate commercial uses.

-Outcomes we have already delivered
+What we have delivered in Cairnlea

 - An extensive storm water harvesting and recycling scheme, with the potential to save up to 160,000 kilolitres of potable water per year

 - Regenerated streams and creek systems that support increased bird and aquatic life

 - Remnant grasslands integrated into the design of the estate

 - Boardwalks, parklands and picnic areas